Small-time global approximate controllability for incompressible MHD with coupled Navier slip boundary conditions: Abstract

 \section{Abstract}

 We study the small-time global approximate controllability for incompressible magnetohydrodynamic (MHD) flows in smoothly bounded two- or three-dimensional domains.
-The controls act on arbitrary open portions of each connected boundary component, while linearly coupled Navier slip-with-friction conditions are imposed along the uncontrolled parts of the boundary.
-Certain choices for the friction operators at the boundary give rise to interacting velocity and magnetic field boundary layers.
-We obtain dissipation properties of these layers by a detailed analysis of the corresponding asymptotic expansions.
-If the boundary controls are not compatible with the equation for the magnetic field, a corrector term appears in the induction equation, and we show that such a term does not exist for problems defined in planar simply-connected domains with all uncoupled and many coupled Navier slip-with-friction boundary conditions.
+The controls act on arbitrary nonempty open portions of each connected boundary component, while linearly coupled Navier slip-with-friction conditions are imposed along the uncontrolled parts of the boundary.
+Some choices for the friction coefficients give rise to interacting velocity and magnetic field boundary layers.
+We obtain sufficient dissipation properties of these layers by a detailed analysis of the corresponding asymptotic expansions.
+For certain friction coefficients, or if the obtained controls are not compatible with the induction equation, an additional pressure-like term appears.
+We show that such a term does not exist for problems defined in planar simply-connected domains and various choices of Navier slip-with-friction boundary conditions.